The quantum tropical vertex: Integrality results and conjectures

 which is a known result.
-Indeed, by an application of the degeneration formula originally due to Graber-Hassett and generalized in \cite{van2017local}, we have $N_{0,\beta}^{S/E}=(-1)^{\beta.E+1} (\beta.E)N_{0,\beta}^X$, where $X$ is the local Calabi-Yau 3-fold given by the total space of the canonical line bundle $K_S$ of $S$, and $N_{0,\beta}^X$ is the genus 0, class $\beta$, Gromov-Witten invariant of $X$.
-So the above formula is equivalent to
+Indeed, by an application of the degeneration formula originally due to Graber-Hassett and generalized in \cite{van2017local}, we have

+where $X$ is the local Calabi-Yau 3-fold given by the total space of the canonical line bundle $K_S$ of $S$, and $N_{0,\beta}^X$ is the genus 0, class $\beta$, Gromov-Witten invariant of $X$.
+So the previous formula is equivalent to

 which is exactly the Katz conjecture (Conjecture 2.3 of \cite{MR2420017}) for $X$.
-As $X$ is deformation equivalent to a toric Calabi-Yau 3-fold, the Katz conjecture for $X$ follows from the combination of the Gromov-Witten/stable pairs correspondence (Section 5.1 of \cite{MR2746343}), the integrality result of \cite{MR2250076} and \mbox{Theorem 6.4} of \cite{MR2892766}. \item The right-hand side $(-1)^{\beta^2+1} \chi_q(M_\beta)$ should be thought as a refined DT invariant of $X$, counting dimension one sheaves.
-From this point of view, Conjecture \ref{conj_del_pezzo} is an equality between a log BPS invariant on one side and a refined DT invariant on the other side, in a way completely parallel to Proposition \ref{prop_dt}. \item Further conceptual evidences for Conjecture \ref{conj_del_pezzo} and a further refinement of Conjecture \ref{conj_del_pezzo} will be presented elsewhere.
+As $X$ is deformation equivalent to a toric Calabi-Yau 3-fold, the Katz conjecture for $X$ follows from the combination of the Gromov-Witten/stable pairs correspondence (Section 5.1 of \cite{MR2746343}), the integrality result of \cite{MR2250076} and \mbox{Theorem 6.4} of \cite{MR2892766}.

+The right-hand side $(-1)^{\beta^2+1} \chi_q(M_\beta)$ should be thought as a refined DT invariant of $X$, counting dimension one sheaves.
+From this point of view, Conjecture \ref{conj_del_pezzo} is an equality between a log BPS invariant on one side and a refined DT invariant on the other side, in a way completely parallel to Theorem \ref{thm_dt}.
+Further conceptual evidence for Conjecture \ref{conj_del_pezzo} and a further refinement of Conjecture \ref{conj_del_pezzo} will be presented elsewhere.